-Those who study Japanese should know that its sounds do not change like in Portuguese, which is filled with accents or the crazy changes of S with the sound of Z, etc. However, in reality, Japanese does have changes in the reading or pronunciation of phonemes depending on the occasion.
-It is not exactly known if these are rules or merely Japanese custom, since there is no stress in Japanese.
+Those who study Japanese should know that its sounds do not change like in Portuguese, which is full of accents or with the crazy changes of S to Z sounds, etc. However, in reality, Japanese does have changes in the reading or pronunciation of phonemes depending on the occasion.
+It is not exactly known whether these are rules or just Japanese custom, since there is no stress in Japanese.

-In this article we are not going to talk about the peculiarities or rules of the Japanese language, such as the pronunciation of each hiragana or anything like that.
-Therefore, we recommend having basic knowledge of Hiragana, Katakana and their pronunciation.
-Let's just talk about tips and how to read and pronounce phonemes in Japanese everyday life.
+In this article, we will not talk about the peculiarities or rules of the Japanese language, such as the pronunciation of each hiragana or anything like that.
+Therefore, we recommend having a basic knowledge of Hiragana, Katakana, and their pronunciation.
+We will only discuss tips and how the reading and pronunciation of phonemes are in everyday Japanese.
 We recorded a video explaining and giving examples of how to read some words that you can see below:

-The video doesn't have much explanation, it only includes examples.
-The audio isn't good, but we have already changed the microphone for other videos.
-Besides the video, I think it's good to highlight some points related to Japanese pronunciation that can help you when conversing or reading.
-For this, we recommend the article particularities of the Japanese language.
+The video does not have much explanation, it is just examples.
+The audio is not good, but we have already changed the microphone for other videos.
+Besides the video, I think it is good to highlight some points related to Japanese pronunciation that can help you when conversing or reading.
+For this, we recommend the article peculiarities of the Japanese language.

 • Each syllable has the same length and strength;

-• The vowel is lengthened when: aa / ei / ii / oo / ou / uu;
+• The vowel is elongated when: aa / ei / ii / oo / ou / uu;

-• The sound of u is often short;
+• The sound of u is usually short;

 • There are differences in accent, region, dialects, etc;